Apple Patent Hints At Wirelessly Charging Your iPhone Via Wi-Fi Routers

 The access point, not the phone!

+Since the energy density increases with frequency, why not use THz instead of GHz?
+Put a harvesting panel on the back of the phone and get lots of free charging energy.

-Microwave charging (Score:3)
+Microwave charging (Score:4, Funny)

 Somehow I think an Apple employee saw an article about charging the phone by popping it into a microwave and realised they didn't have a patent on the technology yet.
 That was something easily fixed.